linux-chenxing/linux-chenxing.org/cpu/aeon.md

 # AEON

-AEON (or "RISC32", "R2", "AEONR2", "BEON"?) is acutally an Little-endian version of the [OpenRISC](cpu/or1k.md) arch that also has the fixed 32-bit instructions replaced to the variable 16/24-bit ones.
+AEON (or "RISC32", "R2", "AEONR2", "BEON"?) is acutally an Little-endian version of the [OpenRISC](cpu/or1k.md) arch that also has the fixed 32-bit instructions replaced to the variable 24/32-bit ones (as well as the instruction encoding being changed)
-(as well as any possible archeticurical change that was made because of this new instruction format)

 It is used as an main ("HouseKeeping"?)
 CPU in families such as **Macaw12** (TSUMV59...), **Music**, **Nasa**, etc.